Residency Director's Greeting

 Thank you for visiting our residency web pages.
-We hope that the information provided raises your interest in these life-changing educational programs!
+I hope that the information provided raises your interest in these life-changing educational programs!

 I strongly encourage you to consider residency education, and to consider it early in your education.
-The earlier you start looking into what programs are out there, the more time you will have to find out the details of the programs that sound good to you, visit those programs, and make yourself a “short list” prior to application time in Fall of your fourth year.
+The earlier you begin researching the various types of programs, the more time you will have to find out the details of the programs that sound good to you, visit those programs, and make yourself a “short list” prior to application time in Fall of your fourth year.
 And for those of you who are already practicing ODs - residency education isn’t just for recent graduates.
 A residency is a great way to learn a specialty area of optometry you have always wanted to know more about and take a major step in recreating yourself professionally.

 Caroline Beesley Pate, O.D., F.A.A.O.

 UAB School of Optometry